Soft Tissue Injuries and Car Accidents

 Traffic laws are another useful resource in determining who is at fault.
 There are numerous traffic laws on the books, so it’s likely that at least one or two laws will be relevant to any given car accident.
 For example, if a driver was supposed to yield to oncoming traffic but failed to do so, evidence of this violation would be of significant value in showing who was negligent.

-If you have suffered whiplash or other soft tissue injuries after being in a car accident, the damage may not be immediately apparent.
+If you've suffered whiplash or other soft tissue injuries after being in a car accident, the damage may not be immediately apparent.
 A lawyer will be able to tell you whether someone was negligent or reckless in causing harm to you, and whether you might be able to collect damages to cover your losses.
-Have the facts of your claim reviewed by an experienced car accident attorney absolutely free to get started.
+Get started today and contact an experienced injury lawyer near you.